JJAnalytics/Actionable-Insights-for-Developers/README.md

 - Highly competitive genre may increase their performance or features.

-   Introduce new features or prioritize features based on user feedback, conducting user research to identify the most impactful features.
+   Introduce new features or prioritise features based on user feedback, conducting user research to identify the most impactful features.

 - User interest may change, which can cause a decrease in the market.